vocdoni/developer-portal/docs/sdk/tutorial.md

 With the election published, it's time to vote.
 We can use each of the wallets that we saved earlier to cast a unique vote for that imaginary voter.
 We do this by first setting `client.wallet = voter`, telling the client which wallet to use for bundling and submitting this vote.

 The we create the vote itself.
-A [Vote](/sdk/reference/Vote) is simply a list of values whose form depends on the type and number of questions in the election.
+A [Vote][vote] is simply a list of values whose form depends on the type and number of questions in the election.

 :::tip
-For more info on vote types, see our section on the [Ballot Protocol](link-todo)
+For more info on vote types, see our section on the [Ballot Protocol][ballot-protocol]
 :::

-Then we can simply call `client.submitVote()`, and the SDK handles the creation, signing, and submission of the vote package.
+Then we can simply call [`client.submitVote()`][submitVote], and the SDK handles the creation, signing, and submission of the vote package.
 It returns a `voteId` which can be used to ensure the vote was correctly counted.

 **src/vote.ts**
 ~~~ts